TaTooKa/Erzahlspiel/docs/source/pages/worlds/swordandsorcery/world.rst

 *Plains · Cities · Nobility · Great Army · Woodlands · Rivers · Academic Knowledge · Manor Palaces*

-Use the :hoverxref:`Aquitaignean names <aquitaigne-names>` for naming characters and places from Aquitaigne.
+Use the :hoverxref:`Aquitaignesse names <aquitaigne-names>` for naming characters and places from Aquitaigne.

 .. _homeland-argos: